mermop/mermop.github.io/README.md

 ## Hello this is internet

 TODO:
-* Auto scroll to new content if it is off the page
+* Indicator for newest content
+* consider some kind of auto scroll